Alpha Delta Phi: Founding

 When Samuel Eells arrived on campus at Hamilton College, he found two existing literary societies, the Phoenix and the Philopeuthian, the latter of which he reluctantly joined.
-Eells quickly became disenchanted with both societies' unscrupulous recruiting tactics and dispassionately small sizes and considered creating his own society which would disavow what he described as jealous and angry competition between the two.
+Eells quickly became disenchanted with both societies' recruiting tactics and exclusivity and considered creating his own society which would disavow what he described as jealous and angry competition between the two.
 Eells proposed to select members from both the Phoenix and the Philopeuthian and found a new society of limited membership based on "the loftiest of intellectual and moral ideals."

-On October 29, 1832, Eells gathered four other members, two from the Phoenix and two from the Philopeuthian, to a meeting in his room where the fraternity was established.
+In January 1832, Eells gathered four other members, two from the Phoenix and two from the Philopeuthian, to a meeting in his room where the fraternity was established.
 The other men were Lorenzo Latham, John Curtiss Underwood, Oliver Andrew Morse and Henry Lemuel Storrs.
 At that meeting, Eells wrote the constitution and he and Latham designed the fraternity's emblem and symbols.
-Later in the year, other members were added.

 Alpha Delta Phi was the first fraternity to establish a chapter west of the Appalachian Mountains when it formed a chapter at Miami University in 1832.
 This chapter preceded the formation of three national fraternities at Miami University known as the Miami Triad in the years that followed.

-The Alpha Delta Phi Fraternity is a charter member of the North American Interfraternity Conference (formerly known as the National Interfraternity Conference; NIC).
+The Alpha Delta Phi Fraternity is a charter member of the North American Interfraternity Conference, formerly known as the National Interfraternity Conference; NIC.
 A Brother of Alpha Delta Phi, Hamilton W. Mabie (Williams College, class of 1867), was the first President of the NIC.
-The Alpha Delta Phi Fraternity is today still a member of the NIC; the Alpha Delta Phi Society, a gender-inclusive offshoot of the Fraternity, was not able to maintain membership in the NIC as a result of its decision to admit non-male-identifying members.
+The Alpha Delta Phi Society, a gender-inclusive offshoot of the Fraternity, was not able to maintain membership in the NIC as a result of its decision to admit non-male-identifying members.

 Alpha Delta Phi is both a social fraternity and a literary society.
 As part of this focus, the Alpha Delta Phi Foundation (formerly the Samuel Eells Literary and Educational Foundation) makes educational grants and sponsors annual literary competitions, which award cash prizes.